ibm-cloud-docs/activity-tracker/ibm-internal-only/event_definition.md

 {:shortdesc}

-Join the AT team in the stakeholders meeting that is run weekly on a Friday.
+Join the AT team in the stakeholders meeting that is run fortnightly on Fridays.
 [Subscribe and enroll to the meeting](https://ec.yourlearning.ibm.com/w3/subscription/series/10008720).
 The presentations and recordings of these sessions are available in the box folder [Recordings and ppts](https://ibm.box.com/s/47sqtlhgg21ck3nsuz9ib4kwbgupjlrd).
 {: important}